Microsoft Teams Keyboard Shortcuts

 What's the difference between the Chat and Teams sections?

 Chat (Ctrl+2) is a flat list of one-on-one and group conversations, similar to a messaging app's conversation list.
-Teams (Ctrl+3) is the structured hierarchy of teams you belong to, each containing multiple channels for organized topic-based discussion — conceptually similar to Slack's workspace-and-channel model, while Chat is more like a direct-message inbox.
+Teams (Ctrl+3) is the structured hierarchy of teams you belong to, each containing multiple channels for organized topic-based discussion — conceptually similar to Slack's workspace-and-channel model, while Chat is more like a direct-message inbox sitting outside that channel structure entirely.

 Can I customize Teams' keyboard shortcuts?